If you haven’t read How we designed our Budget Step 1- Gathering the Information, it’s important to read before this step.

 Now that you have the important information in front of you it’s time to put it to work.
-We worked as a team on this as it’s crucial for both of us to know the finances.
-We designed the budget so we were spending less than we net.

-- The first thing we did was put numbers to categories that we decided were “fixed” meaning “we have to pay”.
-Once we figured out the “fixed” costs we allocated the rest of the money to the other categories.
+- The first thing we did was put numbers to budget categories that we decided were “fixed” meaning “we have to pay”.
+Once we figured out the “fixed” costs we allocated the rest of the money to the other budget categories.

 - I’ve highlighted in bold our “fixed” costs below.